PathFinder: A unified approach for handling paths in graph query languages: Experimental Evaluation

-Interestingly, while the theoretical literature classifies these evaluation modes as intractable~\cite{Baeza13}, and algorithms proposed in Section~\ref{sec:simple} take a brute-force approach to solving them, over real-world data they do not seem to fare significantly worse than algorithms for the \textsf{WALK} restrictor.
-As already stated, this is most likely due to the fact that they can either detect 100,000 results rather fast, and abandon the exhaustive search, or because the data itself permits no further graph exploration.
+Overall, we see that \mdb shows remarkably stable performance when returning trails.
+Interestingly, while the theoretical literature classifies the \TRAIL mode as intractable~\cite{MartensNT-stacs20,MartensT-tods19}, and algorithms proposed in Section~\ref{sec:simple} take a brute-force approach to solving them, over real-world data they do not seem to fare significantly worse than algorithms for the \WALK restrictor.
+This is most likely due to the fact that they can either detect 100,000 results rather fast, or because the theoretical hardness requires a certain kind of interaction between the query and the data that does not occur in this experiment.